yalmip/yalmip.github.io/_posts/inside/2021-05-13-debuggingnonsymmetricsquare.md

 Coeffiecient range: 1.7462e-10 to 2763983.0299
 ````

-If we try to use this matrix in a constraint \\(Z\succeq 0\\) warnings about a full matrix in a square constraint will appear.
+If we try to use this matrix in a constraint \\(Z\succeq 0\\) warnings about a full matrix in a square constraint will rightfully appear.
 To see that there are small terms causing the non-symmetry, we can look at the distance to symmetry

 ````matlab
 Z-Z'